SBC Protocols and Check-In

-Marion County is currently in the Extreme Risk category for COVID-19 infections.
-Daily deaths, infections, and hospitalizations in the county are at all-time highs.
-Under this category, a maximum of 50 individuals may participate in outdoor recreation and fitness activities, but must avoid parties of greater than six.
+Marion County is currently in the High Risk category for COVID-19 infections.
+Daily deaths, infections, and hospitalizations in the county are still high.
+Under this category, a maximum of 75 individuals may participate in outdoor recreation and fitness activities, but must avoid parties of greater than eight.

 The Salem Bicycle Club has resumed regularly scheduled rides.
 The rides will continue as scheduled unless unanticipated new state or local directives suggest otherwise.
 The environment in which we ride will not immediately return to that which we enjoyed prior to the COVID-19 pandemic.
 In fact, based on the information currently available, it is likely to be a long time before we can return to business as usual, perhaps not until after a vaccine is widely available.
 We anticipate that the club will return to its regular ride sign-in procedures once the current emergency is over.